kewljuice/be.ctrl.discounter/README.md

 - The next step is enabling the extension which can be done from<br>
 ```"Administer -> System Settings -> Manage CiviCRM Extensions".```

+## Exclude discount input from event registrations

+The exclude setting is available at "Administer -> CTRL -> Discounter" or yoursite.org/civicrm/ctrl/discounter.